I am trying to get a SIM7600E-H-4G-HAT running on my Raspberry Pi 3B+, but it is not working. Here is what I’ve done so far:

 - I booted the raspberry, set via

-and nothing happens and it does not even react on any keystroke.
+sudo minicom -D /dev/ttyS0and nothing happens and it does not even react on any keystroke.
 I even compiled the bcm2835 directory and the phoncecall-demo.
-When I try tosudo ./Phonecall
+When I try tosudo ./Phonecallit says

 Failed to get byte count on serial.